dalemusser/cloudnode/aws_install_node_express_ec2.md

 Remaining:

+* Configuration to support access to port 80 and 443

-Installing node and express
+* Installing node and express

-Installing and using pm2
+* Installing and using pm2

-Connecting to the app
+* Connecting to the app

-Creating an app that support https
+* Creating an app that support https